Jimmy Greaves obituary: Legendary goalscorer and broadcaster

-Greaves made his name as a prolific striker for both club and country before endearing himself to the nation as a popular broadcaster
+Greaves made his name as a prolific striker for both club and country before endearing himself to the nation as the popular co-host of ‘Saint and Greavsie’

 Jimmy Greaves scored goals for fun, literally.
 Yet while the baggy-shorted Eastender played his football with the jaunty air of an eternal schoolboy, the gleeful audacity which was central to his enduring popular appeal could not mask the ruthlessness which made him, arguably, the deadliest marksman in the history of British soccer.